Faculty & Staff

 - Aid for Postdoctoral Scholars paid on external fellowships directly from an outside source (not processed through Stanford) must be entered in GFS as "Info Only" lines.
 (See discussion in Fellowships section.)

-- All Postdoctoral Scholars are required to attend an orientation session, conducted by the Office of Postdoctoral Affairs.
+- All Postdoctoral Scholars are required to attend a benefits session, conducted by the Office of Postdoctoral Affairs.